Clerks fret as RFK ballot fight lingers

 Oakland County Clerk Lisa Brown, a Democrat, said the lawsuit poses a problem since her office has already sent ballots to be printed so they can be distributed to local jurisdictions.

-“We’re printing a million ballots for Oakland County,” she told Michigan Public Radio.
+“We’re printing a million ballots for Oakland County,” she said.
 “That doesn’t happen overnight, and we can’t sit here and wait.
 Otherwise, now, we’re going to have voters disenfranchised because we won’t have ballots in time.”

 Ottawa County Clerk Justin Roebuck, a Republican, said a decision to change ballots this late in the process would have consequences, especially since ballot printing is a specialty that requires compliance with exacting standards that not all printers are equipped to handle.